StreetSupport/gmhan/content/about/_index.md

     * Supporting the evolution of a **community partnership** within a a local borough to work alongside and receive funding from the Local Authority.

     * Informed the **national political asks** made by the Mayor of Greater Manchester to parties during the 2019 General Election
-  heading: What have we achieved so far?
+  heading: What have we achieved?
 whoIs:
   body: >-
     The Network is anyone who wants to end homelessness.
 So far, this has